 Allison was born in Phoenix, Arizona and grew up in the mountains of New Mexico.
 In 2002 she graduated with honors with a Bachelor of Arts degree in Fine Arts from Hillsdale College, where she studied under National Sculpture Society Fellow Anthony Frudakis.
-She currently works and lives in Austin, Texas with her husband and five children.
+She currently works and lives in Texas with her husband and six children.

 In my work as an artist, I seek to achieve a balance between the communication of truth, personal expression, and the celebration of beauty.
 Though an artist’s work is and ought to be a result of deep emotional investment and expression, my goal is not expression for its own sake, but the communication of my thoughts and beliefs for the good of others.
 This communication, in the words of Leo Tolstoy, is “a means of union among men, joining them together in the same feeling, and indispensable for the life and progress toward well-being of individuals and of humanity.”